-This is a great way to get variety into your meal plan without having to cook different foods every week.
-Depending on the amount of freezer space you could prepare meals and snacks to last a couple of months if you chose.
+Depending on the amount of freezer space, you could prepare meals and snacks to last a couple of months if you chose.
 Sometimes, when I have the time and motivation, I will prepare 1-2 months worth of meals.
-This does take effort and a plan but it will make life so much easier.
+This does take effort and a plan but it will make life so much easier!

-Here are a few favorite freezer cooking posts/recipes
+Here are a few of my favorite freezer cooking guides and recipes to try:

 Here’s an example of the basics I like to keep in my refrigerator…

-Quinoa can be mixed with ANYTHING and taste delicious.
-I can use it in a salad, stir some into my yogurt or overnight oats, and/or toss some with my eggs.
-I’m a huge quinoa fan and always have a bowl in my fridge.
-If I don’t use it in time then I will portion it out and freeze for later.
+I’m a HUGE quinoa fan and always have a bowl in my fridge.
+If I don’t use it in time, then I will portion it out and freeze for later.

-You know I’m a mason jar salad lover.
-Here’s my tutorial just in case you’re like “what the heck is a mason jar salad?”
+I include them in my menu plan frequently!
 Anyway, sometimes I don’t want to commit to the same salad every single day.
 In this case, I’ll still prepare the salad ingredients but will store them separately in the refrigerator.
 The food is still ready to eat but I can get creative and have variety.
-Check out my post on make-ahead salad bars for more information and inspiration.

 Meal prep is essential to living a healthy lifestyle but it doesn’t have to be complicated and time-consuming.
 Find what works for you and keep doing it!